payalkashyap08/low-power-task-scheduler/README.md

 * CPU Idle Simulation – Uses sleep functions to reduce CPU activity when no tasks are available.
 * Energy Efficiency Simulation – Minimizes CPU wake-ups to simulate power-saving techniques.

-Implementation Details
+### Implementation Details
-1. Task Structure
+1. Task Structure:
-Each task is represented using a Task struct with the following properties:
+Each task is represented using a Task `struct` with the following properties:
-Task ID – Unique identifier.
+- Task ID – Unique identifier.
-Priority – Lower value indicates higher priority.
+- Priority – Lower value indicates higher priority.
-Execution Time – Duration in seconds.
+- Execution Time – Duration in seconds.

 2. Priority-Based Scheduling
 High-priority tasks execute first (sorted in ascending order of priority).